fractal-analytics-platform/fractal-demos/examples/01_cardio_tiny_dataset/README.md

 ./fetch_test_data_from_zenodo.sh
 ```

-**IMPORTANT**: the `INPUT_PATH` and `OUTPUT_PATH` variables (in `run_example.sh`) must be updated to an absolute path pointing to the two folders where images are and where you want the output to be.
-The current version only works when the server admin and user are actually the same user, working from the same examples directory.
+**IMPORTANT**: The `BASE_FOLDER_EXAMPLE` at the top of the script needs to be adapted to point to the examples folder of the user you submit the example from.

 Then run the example script, and you should obtain a zarr file in `tmp_cardio_tiny/output/20200812-CardiomyocyteDifferentiation14-Cycle1.zarr`.